Eligibility for the Nori Program

 Nori is a Seattle based company composed of folks with backgrounds in engineering, economics, agronomy, science, and blockchain architecture.
 We’ve come together around the common goal of building a voluntary carbon removal marketplace.
 This marketplace will monetize carbon dioxide (CO2) that is removed from the atmosphere when the recovered carbon is retained in a terrestrial reservoir (natural or manmade) - known as carbon capture or carbon sequestration.

-The goal of the Pilot is to test the Nori Product on US growers who have adopted conservation practices within the past 10 years.
-We will use our learnings from this Pilot to design and refine our platform and marketplace to best serve the people using the Nori product.
+The goal of the program is to fill our marketplace with NRTs from US growers who have adopted conservation practices within the past 10 years.
+We will use our learnings from the pilot to design and refine our platform to best serve the people using the Nori product.

 Who is eligible?

-Suppliers who qualify for the Nori Croplands Pilot check all of the following boxes:
+Suppliers who qualify for the Nori Croplands Program check all of the following boxes: